Interactive engine for tuning Citizens Standard monetary parameters and comparing against alternative systems.

 The Citizens Standard is a constitutional monetary framework that replaces central-bank discretion with four rules-based issuance channels.
 Every dollar of new money is distributed equally to all citizens — split between locked citizen equity (the Stable Floor) and monthly dividends.

-How to use: Pick a Mode below to see one of the framework's four constitutional configurations, or choose Custom and move any slider to build your own.
-The Zero-Issuance Limit button snaps every creation channel to zero — the fixed-supply, hard-money corner — to show the engine is a dial, not a printing press.
-The stat cards and charts update live.
-The vs. real outcomes tab compares your configuration to what Americans actually retire with under today's system.
+How to use: Pick a Mode, or choose Custom and move any slider.
+Everything updates live.
+Zero-Issuance snaps every channel to zero — the hard-money corner — showing the engine is a dial, not a printing press.

 Launch parameters notes ↗